Oxford Tobacco Addiction Group (OXTAG)

 WHO WE ARE

-We are professors, researchers, clinicians and DPhil students from across the health behaviours, Centre for Evidence-Based Medicine, Medical Statistics and Health Economics groups and centres within the Nuffield Department of Primary Care Health Sciences.
+We are a group of researchers and doctoral students based within the Centre for Evidence-Based Medicine and the Interdisciplinary Research in Health Sciences team at the Nuffield Department of Primary Care Health Sciences, chaired by Dr Nicola Lindson.
 We work together to produce research that reduces the burden of tobacco use and smoking-related disease.

 Follow the link to find out more about this review, latest news, podcasts and videos.

 DOCTORAL RESEARCH PROJECTS

 Smoking cessation and recurrence of cardiovascular disease (Angela D Wu)

 Socioeconomic inequalities and smoking cessation behaviours and outcomes (Annika Theodoulou)